Chuck-Liu/algorithmDemo/divideAndConquer/README.md

-Record demoes during studying algorithm
+Record demoes about divide and conquer